The Shade Room is profitable and not interested in acquisition

 Studios have also approached The Shade Room with interest in producing a TV show with Nwandu, but she feels that TV is the wrong medium for an audience that consumes content from mobile 93 percent of the time.

 The profitable startup plans to keep investing capital back into its business to spur growth, particularly in video production.
-It’s already locked down major advertisers like GMC and McDonalds and plans to pursue advantageous partnerships with studios rather than exits.
+It’s already locked down major advertisers like GMC and McDonald’s and plans to pursue advantageous partnerships with studios rather than exits.

 0